Child protection in Wales Reporting your concerns about a child

 We’re all responsible for reporting concerns about a child’s welfare.
 Legislation and guidance for each of the UK's 4 nations clearly sets out expectations with regard to professionals reporting their suspicions that a child is at risk of harm to the authorities.

-Once in force in April 2016, section 130 of the Social Services and Well-being (Wales) Act 2014 will require professionals to inform the local authority if they have reasonable cause to suspect a child within the local authority’s area is at risk of experiencing abuse, neglect or other types of harm.
+Section 130 of the Social Services and Well-being (Wales) Act 2014 requires professionals to inform the local authority if they have reasonable cause to suspect a child within the local authority’s area is at risk of experiencing abuse, neglect or other types of harm.

 - they are informed by a girl under the age of 18 that she has undergone an act of FGM

 - they observe physical signs that an act of FGM may have been carried out on a girl under the age of 18.